jwiegert/portfolio-joachim-wiegert/README.md

 # About Joachim Wiegert

 Previously a researcher in astronomy and now a student of AI and machine learning.
 This is an exciting field of computer science that seems to have an ever-expanding need for experts.
-For me, this may open up doors to other careers than a purely academic research career.
-However, it may also help me stay in academia at the same time since machine learning and data sciences are extremely valuable experiences to have in modern physical and astrophysical research.
-For example, modern observatories gathers terabytes of data every day.
+For me, this opens doors to other careers than a purely academic research career, However, it may also simultaneously help me within academia since machine learning and data sciences are extremely tools for modern physical and astrophysical research.
+Modern observatories gathers terabytes of data every day, and it is becoming increasingly difficult for astronomers to work with these data.

-## Retro interests

-I have a great interest in retro computing, but I do not own that many retro stuff yet.
-I do own a Commdore 64, which works(!), and an SD-card reader.
-Recently, I refurbished my first own computer, a Shuttle PC I bought in 2002.
-This is a great "middle-computer" since it is compatible with software from the 90s and easy to copy software to via its USB-1 plugs.

-Retro gaming is also an interest (NES, SNES), but I do not need to go into this here.
+## Previous programming skills

+- Python2 and 3 : Numerical work and data analysis.
+Primarily with Numpy, SciPy, and Matplotlib.
+- C : Simulations, e.g., orbital dynamics with restricted N-body problems with Monte-Carlo based initial states.
+- Matlab : Numerical work, data analysis, data processing, with built-in tools (e.g., image processing, wavelets, Simulink).

+### Programming portfolio :briefcase:

+* Under construction

-## Research papers
+## Research papers :briefcase:

 (For popular science articles, please see: https://www.popularastronomi.se/author/joachimw/ )